navattic.identify({ email: user.email })

 Your automation tool shouldn't live on an island.
 To get the most out of it, you need to connect it with the other systems your team already uses every day.
 This could include your CRM, cloud storage like Google Drive or SharePoint, and communication platforms like Slack or Microsoft Teams.
 Setting up these integrations creates a smooth workflow where information flows freely between systems.
 For example, a new VSQ arriving in your inbox could automatically trigger a project in your response tool.
 This eliminates tedious manual data entry, reduces the risk of information falling through the cracks, and ensures your response process is as streamlined as possible.

-Step 3: Train Your Team and Set Up Reviews
+Step 3: Get Your Team Onboard and Set Up Reviews

 Automation is designed to empower your team, not replace them.
 That’s why proper training and clear review processes are so important.
 Schedule time to walk everyone through the new software, showing them how it works and how it will make their jobs easier.
 At the same time, establish a clear workflow for reviewing and approving AI-generated answers.
 You’ll want to define who is responsible for what—who gives the first pass, which subject matter experts need to weigh in on technical questions, and who gives the final sign-off.
 This human-in-the-loop approach combines the speed of AI with the critical oversight of your experts, ensuring every response is both fast and accurate.